montagejs/popcorn/README.md

     (category-button.reel).
-* The content area is represented by the Moviestrip component (moviestrip.reel) — including its Image (image.reel) and Overlay (overlay.reel) child components — the Details component (details.reel), and the Player component (palyer.reel), which loads the YouTube player when users click the Trailer button in a movie's details view.
+* The content area is represented by the Moviestrip component (moviestrip.reel) — including its Image (image.reel) and Overlay (overlay.reel) child components — the Details component (details.reel), and the Player component (player.reel), which loads the YouTube player when users click the Trailer button in a movie's details view.

 Note that MontageJS applications are modular, that is, they are assembled out of encapsulated, resuable components; regardless of where a component is used, the same HTML, CSS, and JavaScript will control how